Michigan State vs. Indiana NCAA Football Odds, Plays and Insights | October 16, 2021

 Michigan State Stats and Trends

-- The Spartans have covered the spread once this season when favored by 4.5 points or more (in two chances).
+- The Spartans have been favored by 4.5 points or more two times this season and covered the spread in one of them.

-- Michigan State's games this year have gone over the point total in 50% of its opportunities (three times in six games with a set point total).
+- Michigan State's games this year have gone over the point total three times in six opportunities (50%).

-- Michigan State is 4-0-1 against the spread and 5-0 overall when the team piles up more than 351.6 yards.
+- In games that Michigan State churns out more than 351.6 yards, the team is 4-0-1 against the spread and 5-0 overall.

-- This year, the Spartans have five turnovers, one fewer than the Hoosiers have takeaways (6).

 - Find the latest spread and moneyline odds for Michigan State at SISportsbook.